NLeSC/guide/best_practices/language_guides/ccpp.md

 An additional good tool that detects many issues is cppcheck.
 Most editors/IDEs have plugins to use it automatically.

 #### Dynamic program analysis using `-fsanitize`
-Both GCC and Clang allow you to compile your code with the `-fsanitize=` flag , which will instrument your program to detect various errors quickly.
+Both GCC and Clang allow you to compile your code with the `-fsanitize=` flag, which will instrument your program to detect various errors quickly.
 The most useful option is probably
 ```
 -fsanitize=address -O2 -fno-omit-frame-pointer -g
 ```